No products in the cart.

 The Timor-Leste government is working hard to build the schools its’ children need, however its funds are limited.
 Between 2009 and 2014 we completed seven school projects with Kirsty Sword Gusmão as part of the Rural Schools Development Program.
 Since that time, we have worked independently, under a Memorandum of Understanding signed with the Timor-Leste Ministry of Education.

-We ask the Ministry of Education what schools are in great need, but which they do not have the budget to assist.
+We ask the Ministry of Education which of their schools are in great need of new buildings and toilets, but which they do not have the budget to assist.
 We then do our due diligence to choose a school in a supportive and proactive community and obtain quotes for the work.
 Our donors are sent the project details and cost and when we have sufficient funds we start construction – the build usually takes 4 or 5 months.
 Our project manager, Agostinho, works directly with the builders and visits schools regularly during construction to monitor progress.
 Once the school is completed, we hand the buildings over to the government, which is then responsible for maintaining them, running the school and paying the teachers.

-Timor-Leste has one of the worst rates of children’s malnutrition in the world – with 53-57% of children under five having stunting (severe malnutrition).
+Timor-Leste has one of the worst rates of children’s malnutrition in the world – the World Food Program’s 2023 Report found that 47% of children under 5 have stunting (severe malnutrition).
 This has consequences for their future health, education, productivity and capacity.

 We provide desks and chairs

 There is a great shortage of school furniture in Timor-Leste.
-We partner with Rotary Donations in Kind – Australia to save great quality second hand desks and chairs from landfill in Australia and deliver them to the children in Timor-Leste who need them.
+Children often share school chairs, sit on the ground or don’t go to school at all.
+We partner with Rotary Donations in Kind in Melbourne to save great quality second hand school furniture from landfill in Australia and deliver them to the children in Timor-Leste who need them.
+To do this we need donations for the shipping cost from Australia – A$25 for a desk and chair for one child.
+We’ve been able to send furniture for 2,200 children to date.

 We provide playgrounds